open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 balancing, including gRPC message size limits, stream-per-connection limits, and keep-alive limits.

-When load on an individual Receiver becomes too great, we recommend use of an external HTTP/2 load balancer, in order to place limits on connection count, stream count, and connection lifetimes.
+When load on an individual receiver becomes too great, we recommend use of an external HTTP/2 load balancer, in order to place limits on connection count, stream count, and connection lifetimes.